Is your property in zone one and eligible for recycling collection?

 The Buller District is divided into three zones for recycling and refuse.
 Each of these zones has their specific guidelines for recycling and refuse.

-Refuse is any waste or item which cannot be recycled after use.
-Examples are certain types of packaging, toothbrushes, clothes, household items but also tires, furniture or even car parts.
+Refuse is any waste or items which cannot be recycled after use.
+Examples are certain types of packaging, toothbrushes, clothes, household items, tires, furniture and car parts.

 If there is no means of reusing or processing these items, they have reached their end of life and the only safe treatment is to dispose these items in a landfill.